Beramos/DS-Julia2925/projects/3-extreme-bar-crawl.md

 1. Retrieve information about bars in Ghent from [Ghent’s data portal](https://data.stad.gent/explore/dataset/cafes-gent/).
 The API is [documented](https://data.stad.gent/explore/dataset/cafes-gent/api/), and [HTTP.jl](https://github.com/JuliaWeb/HTTP.jl) can be employed to call the API endpoint.
 Note that the default number of bars returned per request is 20.
 The `offset`-parameter is utilized to request the next set of records.
 To fetch all records in the database, multiple API calls need to be made with an increasing offset until all records have been retrieved.

 2. Create a map of the bars and the faculty.
-This snippet constructs a [Plots.jl](https://docs.juliaplots.org) plot with the background map and streets of Ghent **(TODO)**.
+A snippet is provided at the bottom of this document which constructs a [Plots.jl](https://docs.juliaplots.org) plot with the background map and streets of Ghent.

 3. Optimize the bar crawl starting at and returning to the Faculty (*latitude:* 51.0529, *longitude:* 3.7093) by determining the distance (bird's-eye distance) to visit all bars and return to the faculty.
 This is a Salesman Problem (TSP), making it impossible to find an exact solution for a large number of bars.
 Some subtasks are defined to get you started,